Holmes7/holmes7.github.io/src/pages/posts/it-won't-come-for-me.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: "It won't come for me"
+title: "It Won't Come For Me"
 date: 2025-05-18
 description: A piece inspired by the foolish men of this world
 tags: ['thoughts']
 ---

-“It won’t come for me,” he said,
+“It won’t come for me,” he said.
 “It hunts the wicked—
 I am the one who helps,
-the holy, the clean.”
+the pure, the gifted.”

+He turned away from horror’s face
-Looking away from the horrors, was he shielding himself from the ugly, or were his dreams too beautiful to truly let go?
+Was it the ugly he feared to know, or were his dreams too beautiful, too sacred to let go?

-A weak voice cried,
+A quiet voice cried,
 “Wake up, while there’s still time.
 Your faith isn’t worth a dime.
 You think you’re safe, but you are the prey.
-You feed the beast by playing its way.”
+You feed the beast by living its way.”

-“You speak of beasts and broken faith— but have your hands ever bled?
-If you’ve not suffered, you have no right to speak of what lies ahead.”

-Through stubborn pride
-he could not feel,
-the voice destroying
-their own dreams to heal.
+"You preach of beasts and faith,” he said,
+“but what do you know of wounds that spread?
+If you’ve not suffered, starved, or bled then keep your warnings.
+I’ll walk ahead."

+Pride made blind what eyes might see— he missed the voice's quiet plea, how every word it dared to say was carved from dreams it gave away.

-Then came the night
-that tore his faith to blood,
+Then came the night that tore his faith to blood, peeled him raw and dragged him through the mud to meet the truth that chilled his breath, the beast that whispered fear and death.
-ripped away his skin,
-and left him naked in the mud— to face the monstrous truth he’d long denied

 Losing everything,
 he cried for eyes to see,
-begged them to look—
+pleading for hearts to feel
 but they turned away from the plea, whispering cold,
 “It won’t come for me.”